meeday/The-Music-App/README.md

 #### Album Search

 This will return the album with:

 - Artist
 - Brief summary (if available)
 - Tracklist

-The user will be able to click on the artist/tracks to open modals with more info

 #### Artist Search